RENEE MONTAGNE, Host:

 ULABY: People perhaps like Thomas Strickland.
 He's an information architect in Atlanta, and a hardcore fan of the books, exactly the type HBO hopes to lure with "Games of Thrones."
 You see, Strickland does not subscribe to HBO - not yet.

-Mr. THOMAS STRICKLAND (Information Architect): It's a bit of an investment to purchase access to an entire channel and pay that premium for basically one hour of programming per week.
+THOMAS STRICKLAND: It's a bit of an investment to purchase access to an entire channel and pay that premium for basically one hour of programming per week.

 ULABY: Waiting patiently for the DVDs is not an option, says Strickland.
 He and his friends want to start dissecting the show as soon as it airs, so they can compare it to the book they love.
 And they may have a solution.